chappy84/google-analytics-server-side/README.md

 Installation
 ------------

 The package is available to install using [composer][7] from the [packagist][8] repository since v0.8.6-beta.
-Simply add [chappy84/google-analytics-server-side][9] to the "require" section and it'll be installed, checking the requirements.
+Simply require [chappy84/google-analytics-server-side][9] and it'll be installed, checking the requirements.

 Alternatively if you don't want to use composer, the framework, without tests, can be included by using the following: